MaxYari/behavior3editorplus/README.md

 _**Create** custom nodes, **develop** your bahavior trees, **export** them to JSON, parse them in your engine._

-This version of the editor supports all of the _luabehaviourtree 2e_ (link is coming, it's also a fork I'm working on, not published yet) nodes out of the box and provides a visual and quality-of-life improvement over the original _Behaviour3 Editor_.
+This version of the editor supports all of the _[luabehaviourtree 2e](https://github.com/MaxYari/behaviourtreelua2e)_ nodes out of the box and provides a visual and quality-of-life improvement over the original _Behaviour3 Editor_.

 **New features** include:
 - Cleaner overall visuals